The Complexity of Transitively Orienting Temporal Graphs: The recognition of temporally transitively orientable graphs

-Next, we prove a crucial insight about the Boolean forcing steps in the main phase of \cref{temporal-orientation-alg}.
-This will allow us to assume that whenever a clause is added to the 2SAT part of the formula in the main phase of the algorithm, then we have set one variable of a NAE clause to some truth value.
+Next, we prove a crucial and involved technical lemma about the Boolean forcing steps of \Cref{temporal-orientation-alg}.
+This lemma will allow us to deduce that, during the \emph{main phase} of~\Cref{temporal-orientation-alg}, whenever a new clause is added to the 2SAT part of the formula, this happens only in lines~\ref{line:add2-1} and~\ref{line:add2-2} of \BooleanForcing{} (\Cref{phi-2sat-nae-forcing-alg}).
+That is, whenever a new clause is added to the 2SAT part of the formula in line~\ref{line:add1} of \Cref{phi-2sat-nae-forcing-alg}, this can only happen during the \emph{initialization phase} of~\Cref{temporal-orientation-alg}.